based on 7 nights

 will enjoy their sixth session complimentary.

 There is a fantastic range of dining options at the Sani Resort.
-There are 12 restaurants at the five Sani hotels and a further 12 at the Marina (with 22 in total in the dine around program).
+There are 22 restaurants in total in the dine around programme.
 Choices include the Water Restaurant at the Marina, with a menu created by 2 times Michelin Star Chef, Jacked Chibois, Vosporos, the Greek Grill, a taste of Japanese cuisine at Katsu or Dim Sum delights at Asian.
-The dine around program is highly recommended at Sani, allowing half-board guests to enjoy their meals at many of the restaurants throughout the resort.
+The dine around programme is highly recommended at Sani, allowing half-board guests to enjoy their meals at many of the restaurants throughout the resort.
 Guests can either select from a tailored set menu without an additional charge or order a la carte.
 If ordering a la carte the half board allowance will be deducted from the bill.
 In both cases drinks are extra.
-The dine around program also allows guests to choose where they would like to eat breakfast.
+The dine around programme also allows guests to choose where they would like to eat breakfast.

 NB many restaurants require pre-booking and in some restaurants, gentlemen are kindly requested to wear long trousers for dinner.

 Sani has extensive Spa facilities, with each hotel having its own dedicated Spa, except for the Sani Asterias, whose guests can enjoy treatments and therapies at Porto Sani Spa Suite, or alternatively relax with an in-suite treatment.

 Sani Beach has an indoor pool which connects to the Spa, both of which are adult only (children can use them between 8.30 – 1.00 during “splash hours”).
 All the main outdoor pools are heated and have lifeguards.